lelanhus/dearbillmurray.com/_posts/2012-11-20-i-know-its-been-awhile.md

 We know what's responsible.
 And we're not going to take it.
 Those&hellip;those things&hellip;those bacteria.

 Ahh, yes.
 I hear you met our class president at a baseketball game.
 I never played basketball much.
-People used to always ask, "Do you play basket ball?"
+People used to always ask, "Do you play basketball?"

 Then I would look them in the eye, muster up the saddest, most puppy-dog-looking eyes, just holding back the tears and reply, "No, why do you ask?"
 (I'm 6'5".)